av1-community-contributors/codec-wiki/docs/privacy-policy.md

 ---
 title: Privacy Policy
 sidebar_label: 🔏 Privacy Policy
-position: 13
+position: 14
 ---

 # Privacy Policy

-This site is hosted on Github Pages.
+This site is hosted on GitHub Pages, & usage of this site is subject to [GitHub's Privacy Policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
+GitHub may store information about your visit in the form of log files.